Stop Population Growth Now

-Stop Population Growth Now is a registered political party in South Australia led by Bob Couch.
+Stop Population Growth Now was a registered political party in South Australia led by Bob Couch.
 The party contested the 2014 state election in the Legislative Assembly (upper house) with a 0.4 percent vote.

-In the 2018 State Election, the party ran in both the upper house and the House of Assembly (lower house) in the seat of Unley.
+In the 2018 State Election, the party ran in both the upper house and the House of Assembly (lower house) in the Electoral district of Unley.
 The party gained precisely 1.2% in both electorates.

+The party was deregistered in 2019 along with the Dignity Party, the Liberal Democrats and the Danig Party of Australia.